openjdk/guide/src/index.md

 :    Change is for a performance bug for which writing a regression test is infeasible; the bug should describe how to verify the fix.

 [**`-hard`**]{#noreg-hard}
-:    It is too hard to write a regression or unit test for this bug (e.g., theoretical race condition, complex setup, reboot required, editing of installed files required, specific graphics card required); the bug should explain why.
+:    It's too hard to write a regression or unit test for this bug (e.g., theoretical race condition, complex setup, reboot required, editing of installed files required, specific graphics card required); the bug should explain why.

 [**`-long`**]{#noreg-long}
 :    Testing requires a very long running time (e.g., more than a few minutes).